-Blowout Preventer (BOP) Stack The assembly of well-control equipment including preventers, spools, valves, and nipples connected to the top of the wellhead.
+The assembly of well-control equipment including preventers, spools, valves, and nipples connected to the top of rig itself.

-Closed Loop Drilling Systems A solids control system in which the drilling mud is reconditioned and recycled through the drilling process on the rig itself.
+Closed Loop Drilling Systems A solids control system in which the drilling mud is reconditioned and recycled through the drilling process on the often dozens of feet in diameter.

-Coiled Tubing A continuous string of flexible steel tubing, often hundreds or thousands of feet long, that is wound onto a real, often dozens of feet in diameter.
 The reel is an integral part of the coiled tubing unit, which consists of several devices that ensure the tubing can be safely and efficiently inserted into the well from the surface.
 Because tubing can be lowered into a well without having to make up joints of tubing, running coiled tubing into the well is faster and less expensive than running conventional tubing.
 Rapid advances in the use of coiled tubing make it a popular way in which to run tubing into and out of a well.
 Also called reeled tubing.